Small Business Checkup

 The health of your Utah small business is a reflection of how well you manage all aspects of your company.
 Avoid problems by making smart decisions that affect your success and the bottom line.
 By conducting a small business checkup, you can identify areas of weakness.
 And much like your own annual physical, a small business checkup can quickly pinpoint concerns.

 NOW IS THE PERFECT TIME TO DO A SMALL BUSINESS CHECK-UP!

 First quarter of a calendar year is a good time to evaluate the health of your small business and examine critical areas by performing a small business checkup.
 Be careful – – Focus on the business as a whole, not just the financial health.
-Try a self-assessment as 2017 picks up speed.
+Try a self-assessment as the new year picks up speed.
 Here are the important things to look at in order to quickly get a pulse on how your Utah small business is doing.

 - Management & Operations

 - Who is your sounding board?
 Smart business owners build an advisory team of business professionals, including a lawyer, banker, accountant, insurance advisor, and others who can offer an expert opinion when needed.

 - When did you last update your written operations plan, including contingency measures?
 Systems change, old procedures are discontinued and new practices develop.
 Your operations plan details the how-to of your day-to-day activities.
 A well-crafted plan means nothing should fall through the cracks.
 Are there any gaps in yours?

 - How will you handle a disaster or crisis?
 Important, but often overlooked, is the need for a contingency plan.
 This addresses emergency situations and is created after a risk analysis of all systems, procedures and practices.

 - Business Classification